Hole Oleh

 Dear Olim/Returning Citizens,

 I would like to start a support group for English speaking Olim and returning citizens.
+Group will

 have weekly or biweekly meeting for open discussions about anything that may be on your mind.
 The klita